cammdu/crystal-toolbox/mdx2/mdx2_peaks.md

 - In NeXpy find: **open --> data.nxs**
 - please note that data.nxs is a very large file (>3gb).
 Therefore it is recommended that inspecting data.nxs is only done on a device with adequate space.

+4. It is possible to inspect whether there is any diffuse scattering available in your data using **data.nxs**
+- You can use matplotlib to plot a strong peak (not a hot pixel).
 // tutorial not finished yet